 Estimated combined R value: 7

 -Fills hollow structure, conform to curved surfaces

-We do not recommend apply a thicker layer of spray foam in camper vans, because a thicker layer of spray foam can distort your van panels.
+We do not recommend applying a thicker layer of spray foam in to a camper van.
+Reason being is because a thicker layer of spray foam can distort your van panels and may cause damage.

 Price starts at $3450 for a short wheel base van, materials included.
 Price varies depending on the van wheelbase & how many windows you have.